f5devcentral/UDF-DevOps-Base/docs/_labs/lab0.markdown

     ```bash
     for in in {6..7}
     do
+        # authenticate to the BIG-IP
         docker exec -it f5-cli f5 login --authentication-provider bigip --host 10.1.1.$i --user admin --password $bigip_pwd

+        # install the do, as3 and ts extensions
         docker exec -it f5-cli f5 bigip extension do install --version $do_version
         docker exec -it f5-cli f5 bigip extension as3 install --version $as3_version
         docker exec -it f5-cli f5 bigip extension ts install --version $ts_version